 Saturday, September 1

-8:00 p.m. – Nosh and Havdalah followed by a program in the spirit of the High Holiday season
+8:00 p.m. – Nosh and Havdalah followed by the program, "Preparing for the Holidays: Exploring the Voices of Forgiveness"

 10:00 p.m. – Selichot services led by Rabbi David Minkus and Cantor Rachel Rosenberg